Trump's New York hush money trial will start March 25

 Trump pleaded not guilty and has called the investigation and charges, without evidence, a politically motivated "witch hunt."

-The trial is expected to last several weeks, so Trump, the GOP presidential front-runner in the 2024 election, may not be able to be on the campaign trail as often as he would like as the general election kicks into full steam.
+The trial is expected to last six weeks, so Trump, the current front-runner for the GOP presidential nomination, may need to be in the courtroom and not on the campaign trail as the general election against President Biden, the current Democratic front-runner, kicks into full gear.
+The charges have done little to dent Trump's popularity among his base.
+Instead, they appear to have bolstered his popularity.

+After the trial date was set Thursday, the Make America Great Again PAC quickly sent out an email criticizing Bragg's record on New York City crime.

+Trump is facing a combined 91 state and federal charges, including several related to his role to stay in office after he lost the 2020 election to Biden.
+This could be Trump's first criminal case to advance to the trial phase.
+It could also overlap with a federal election interference case in Washington, D.C. — depending on how and whenthe Supreme Court rules on Trump's presidential immunity arguments related to that case.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.